 Formative assessments are a useful way to gauge where your students are in relation to their SMART goals.
 By regularly evaluating learners in a low-stakes environment you can determine whether it’s time to move onto a new goal or if more focus is needed on the current objectives.

 Remember: All your objectives should be realistic with a dash of ambition, requiring effort and focus to achieve.
 You need timeframes and measurable action steps, like formative assessments, along the way so students can keep track of progress and make adjustments where needed.

 Need help figuring out your students levels of learning?

-We’ve got you covered – check out our 10 simple ways to nail the first day of the new school year or check out our fantastically fun icebreaker activities and start getting to know your students!
+We’ve got you covered – check out our 10 simple ways to nail the first day of the new school year or check out our SMART Goals Activity Pack to idenfity your students’ current strengths and struggles.

 More from the blog…

 As we make our way back to school, we can guarantee ourselves three things: there will be new faces, new challenges and a whole new